BarkeNilesh/Practice/README.md

 # Practice

+Hi,
+This is Nilesh Barke.
-This repository is used for practice purpose only, No important data is saved here.
+This repository is used for practice purposes only, No important data is saved here.